mattermost/mattermost-plugin-jira/readme.md

 ### Why do I get an error ``WebHooks can only use standard http and https ports (80 or 443).``?

 Jira only allows webhooks to connect to the standard ports 80 and 443.
-If you are using a non-standard port, you will need to set up a proxy for the webhook URL, such as
+If you're using a non-standard port, you'll need to set up a proxy for the webhook URL, such as:

 ```
 https://32zanxm6u6.execute-api.us-east-1.amazonaws.com/dev/proxy?url=https%3A%2F%2F<your-mattermost-url>%3A<your-port>%2Fplugins%2Fjira%2Fwebhook%3Fsecret%<your-secret>%26team%3D<your-team-url>%26channel%3D<your-channel-url>